In this article, you will learn:

 How to Successfully Conduct a ColdFusion Query of Queries

-When it comes to conducting a ColdFusion QoQ, it’s a pretty simple process.
+Conducting a ColdFusion QoQ is a pretty simple process.
 Just follow these four easy steps:

 - Create a recordset through a master query.
 Master queries may be generated through tags or functions that create recordsets.

-- Compose a detail query.
+- Compose a detailed query.
 This would be a cfquery tag that specifies dbtype= “query”

 - Write an SQL statement that retrieves the applicable information.
-A datasource does not need to be specified at this point.
-However, specify the names of one or more currently existing queries as table names within your SQL code.
+A data source does not need to be specified at this point.
+However, select the names of one or more currently existing queries as table names within your SQL code.

-Adobe provides an excellent example for creating and using these results.
+Adobe provides an excellent example of how to create and use these results.

 <h1>Employee List</h1>